BhawickJain/python-docs/workspace/exception-handling.md

 ```
 <!-- #endregion -->

-There is a list of [Built in Exceptions](https://docs.python.org/3/library/exceptions.html#bltin-exceptions) available in the python docs [2].
+There is a list of [Built-in Exceptions](https://docs.python.org/3/library/exceptions.html#bltin-exceptions) available in the python docs [2].

 ### Handling Exceptions